 Tesla Model X review - Reliability and safety

 The Tesla Model X is based on the Model S, which stormed to overall victory in our 2016 Driver Power customer satisfaction survey – so it’s likely to be a very good car to own.
 The Model S won seven categories in that poll, with owners particularly impressed by its in-car tech and running costs.
 However, neither the brand nor the Model X featured in our 2021 surveys, although the cheaper Model 3 finished in 18th place on a 75-car list.

 The Tesla Model X was tested by Euro NCAP in 2019 and it was awarded a full five-star rating.
 As well as a notable 98% score for adult occupant safety, it scored an impressive 94% for its driver assist systems.
-The individual scores for child occupant and pedestrian protection were 81% and 72% respectively.
+The individual scores for child occupant and pedestrian protection were 81% and 72%, respectively.

 In this review